speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 \columnbreak

 ### 1. Choose a Deployment
 Every character has a role on the ship.
 There are five major roles directly tied to the control of a starship: coordinator, gunner, mechanic, operator, and pilot.
-How your character interacts with your ship—or enemy ships—is determined by where they are deployed on the ship.
+How your character interacts with your shipï¿½or enemy shipsï¿½is determined by where they are deployed on the ship.
 The **Deployments** chapter provides more information about each deployment.

 The deployment you choose is the first impactful decision you make when you adopt the space portion of your campaign.
-Each of the five deployments has a unique and tangible function, and many of them interact with—and synergize—with your character's species and class features.
+Each of the five deployments has a unique and tangible function, and many of them interact withï¿½and synergizeï¿½with your character's species and class features.
 As you progress through the ranks of your chosen deployment, you unlock unique features that augment and enhance your interaction with that deployment, potentially granting you new actions, or simply improving the actions already available to your deployment.

 #### Rank
 Typically, a character starts their space journey at deployment rank 0, and advances through the ranks (up to 5th) over time.
 A rank 0 character is typically inexperienced in the ways of their starship, although he or she might have been on a starship previously.